tminei/DahuaManager/doc/manual.md

 ### Hint

-All setting and receiving methods return response status code if response error (ex: its return 401 if auth error)
+All setting and receiving methods return response status code if response error (ex: return 401 if auth error)

 ## Examples: